nexxia-ai/aigentic-examples/production/README.md

 # Production-Ready Patterns Example

 This example demonstrates production-ready patterns for building reliable, maintainable, and robust AI agents with aigentic.
-Learn the essential patterns that distinguish a proof-of-concept from a production system.

 ## What You'll Learn